quiltdata/quilt/docs/advanced-features/sso-permissions.md

 ![admin UI for setting SSO permissions mapping](../imgs/admin-sso-config.png)

+{% hint style="info" %}
-> Note: Roles used by configuration can't be removed or renamed.
+Roles used by configuration can't be removed or renamed.
->
+{% endhint %}

+{% hint style="info" %}
-> Note: The user who sets the configuration will never have their admin flag revoked.
+The user who sets the configuration will never have their admin flag revoked.
->
+{% endhint %}

+{% hint style="info" %}
-> Note: After configuration is set, any user who logs in via SSO can't be manually assigned roles or admin permissions.
+After configuration is set, any user who logs in via SSO can't be manually assigned roles or admin permissions.
+{% endhint %}

 ## Configuration

 The configuration file is to be written in YAML and is defined by [this JSON Schema](https://github.com/quiltdata/quilt/blob/master/shared/schemas/sso-config-1.0.json) which includes descriptions of all the fields.

+{% hint style="warning" %}
-> Warning: In schemas don't forget to add claims you want to check to `required`, because otherwise the schema will match any ID token even if these claims are missing.
+In schemas don't forget to add claims you want to check to `required`, because otherwise the schema will match any ID token even if these claims are missing.
+{% endhint %}

 ### Example